API Design

 Idempotency

-To make, an otherwise non-idempotent request, idempotent; supply the optional HTTP header Idempotency-Key
+To make a request idempotent, supply the optional HTTP header Idempotency-Key

 and DELETE